coguy450/HackerNewsEH/README.md

 * Allows you to click on a __user__ and shows their top 5 stories.
 * Has semantic urls such that I can revisit a user and see their top 5 stories.

 If you have time feel free to add some tests, but don’t stress out too much about it.

 __Please share a short paragraph of what you thought about the exercise as well.__

+## notes from Eric
+Overall it was a fun exercise to build a new app in Angular2.
+I have done a fair amount of work with Angular2, but probably haven't scaffolded an app this much.
+The challenges were in setting up the front end router